Pericarditis: Complications

 Pericarditis can progress to pericardial effusion and eventually cardiac tamponade.
 This can be seen in people who are experiencing the classic signs of pericarditis but then show signs of relief, and progress to show signs of cardiac tamponade which include decreased alertness and lethargy, pulsus paradoxus (decrease of at least 10 mmHg of the systolic blood pressure upon inspiration), low blood pressure (due to decreased cardiac index), (jugular vein distention from right sided heart failure and fluid overload), distant heart sounds on auscultation, and equilibration of all the diastolic blood pressures on cardiac catheterization due to the constriction of the pericardium by the fluid.

 In such cases of cardiac tamponade, EKG or Holter monitor will then depict electrical alternans indicating wobbling of the heart in the fluid filled pericardium, and the capillary refill might decrease, as well as severe vascular collapse and altered mental status due to hypoperfusion of body organs by a heart that can not pump out blood effectively.

 The diagnosis of tamponade can be confirmed with trans-thoracic echocardiography (TTE), which should show a large pericardial effusion and diastolic collapse of the right ventricle and right atrium.
 Chest X-ray usually shows an enlarged cardiac silhouette ("water bottle" appearance) and clear lungs.
 Pulmonary congestion is typically not seen because equalization of diastolic pressures constrains the pulmonary capillary wedge pressure to the intra-pericardial pressure (and all other diastolic pressures).

 Causes

 Infectious

 Pericarditis may be caused by viral, bacterial, or fungal infection.

-In the developed world, viruses are believed to be the cause of about 85% of cases.
-In the developing world tuberculosis is a common cause but it is rare in the developed world.
+In the developing world the bacterial disease tuberculosis is a common cause, whereas in the developed world viruses are believed to be the cause of about 85% of cases.
 Viral causes include coxsackievirus, herpesvirus, mumps virus, and HIV among others.

 Pneumococcus or tuberculous pericarditis are the most common bacterial forms.
 Anaerobic bacteria can also be a rare cause.
 Fungal pericarditis is usually due to histoplasmosis, or in immunocompromised hosts Aspergillus, Candida, and Coccidioides.
 The most common cause of pericarditis worldwide is infectious pericarditis with tuberculosis.